-A CID is a geographically defined district in which commercial property owners vote to impose a self-tax.
+A CID is a geographically defined district in which commercial property owners vote to self-impose an additional property tax.
 This is set as a portion of the property tax and the millage rate is set by the commercial property owners.
-The proposed amount is 5 mils.
+The Lilburn CID millage rate is 5 mils.

 To form a CID, a simple majority of area property owners representing at least 75% of the assessed property value of the area sign an Agreement to form a CID.
 Funds are collected by the Gwinnett County Tax Commissioner and disbursed to the board of directors elected by the property owners.
 The CID has full authority over the use of these funds.
 The CID will also be eligible of additional funds that have been set aside for Community Improvement projects.

 What types of improvements can a CID make?

 The Georgia Constitution specifies that funds collected through a CID may be used for seven types of applications:

 - Street and road construction and maintenance